jsnider3/Scales/notes.md

 ### Variable limits.
 There's a limit to how many variables can be stored in "pseudo-registers", this will also be a major annoyance.
+This was actually wrong and it's just the dedicated instructions aload_0, aload_1, etc that only go so far.
+After that you have to do load #.

+### Current challenge.
+Assignments need to leave their values on the stack, which will make the code much uglier.